Skip to content

 Look-Compute-Move Model

-- Look: Observe their environment and gather information.
+• Look: Observe the environment and gather information about other robots.

-- Compute: Process the information to make decisions.
+• Compute: Process the information to make decisions based on local algorithms.

-- Move: Act based on their computations to achieve goals.
+• Move: Act based on computations to achieve goals collaboratively.

 Dispersion Problem

-- Goal: Scatter k mobile robots on an n-node graph to ensure each robot occupies a unique node.
+Scatter k mobile robots on an n-node graph ensuring each robot occupies a unique node.

-- Recent Results: We have developed optimal time algorithms for dispersion in both synchronous and asynchronous models, and provided solutions for directed graphs and environments with faulty robots.
+Optimal time algorithms for dispersion in synchronous and asynchronous models, with solutions for directed graphs and faulty robots.

 Circle Formation Problem

-- Goal: Arrange n autonomous mobile robots, initially in the plane, to be equally spaced on the circumference of a circle.
+Arrange n autonomous mobile robots equally spaced on the circumference of a circle.

-- Recent Results: We have developed an optimal algorithm in terms of the number of colors required, and have established key trade-offs between time and the number of colors.
+Optimal algorithm in terms of colors required, with established trade-offs between time and number of colors.

 Black Hole Search Problem

-- Recent Results: We have established the number of agents needed and the time complexity for solving the problem under various conditions, including the presence of Byzantine agents.
+Established the number of agents needed and time complexity under various conditions, including Byzantine agents.

 Black Hole Search Simulator